dnanexus/dnanexus-example-applets/Readme.md

 **<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/bwa_recalibration_pipeline">bwa_recalibration_pipeline</a>**: Wraps parallel_bwa, split_bam_interchromosomal_pairs, picard_mark_duplicates, gatk_realign_and_recalibrate_applet, and picard_merge_sam_files to align and recalibrate reads in parallel.
 Illustrates: Python

 **<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/parallel_bwa">parallel_bwa</a>**: Wraps fastq_splitter, bwa_aligner, and picard_merge_sam_files to align reads in parallel.
 Defaults to providing a worker for every 10,000,000 reads.
 Illustrates: Python, multiple entry points

+**<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/tmap_indexer">tmap_indexer</a>**: Takes a gzipped fasta file and produces a .tar.gz file that tmap_aligner will take as input.
+Illustrates: bash

+**<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/tmap_aligner">tmap_aligner</a>**: Takes an SFF file to be mapped and a reference genome indexed by the 'tmap_indexer' applet.
+The reads will be chunked into smaller parts by the 'sff_splitter' applet and mapped in parallel.
+The number of reads per mapping job is a parameter of the applet.
+Illustrates: bash using scatter-gather template

 ### Recalibration and Variant Calling